Wibble199/VisualProgrammer/Docs/articles/core/visual-program.md

 # Visual Program

 The `VisualProgram` is the main unit of work in the Core.
-The program stores all the [Nodes](nodes.md) that are currently added, the defined [Variables](variables.md) (and their values) and can generate compiled `System.Action`s for the methods.
+It is built up of ["nodes"](nodes.md) that can store information and may have references pointing to other nodes.
+These nodes then determine how the program operates, the control flow, etc. The program stores the Nodes in a `VisualNodeCollection`.
+Additionally, the program may be composed of [variables](variables.md) (stored in a `VariableCollection`) which store and mutate data as the program operates.
+There exists the concept of an ["environment"](environment.md) in which the program exists.
+This determines what sort of features are available to the program.